 Are Mini-Splits Worth the Cost?

-- Spaces you aren’t in very frequently.
+- Rooms you aren’t in very regularly.

-- Spaces with hot and cold spots.
+- Rooms with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Pricey electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork because of radiator or baseboard heat.

-Our Professionals Can Handle All Your Mini-Split Installation Needs
+Our Pros Can Handle All Your Mini-Split Installation Needs